RobloxAPI/spec/formats/rbxlx.md

 - **Property type:** UDim
 - **Contains:** elements

-Contains elements for each component of the Ray:
+Contains elements for each component of the UDim:

 - `S`: Represents the Scale component.
 Interpreted as a [`<float>`][float].
 - `O`: Represents the Offset component.
 Interpreted as an [`<int>`][int].